Don’t be shocked or surprised…

 At the end of the day, human politics comes down to the schoolyard and the macacque troop.
 Whose side are we on, and are there enough of us willing to protect the underdog and stand up to bullying?

-If you liked this essay, you might also enjoy…
+If you enjoyed this essay, you might like to read Part 2…